conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 Under exceptional circumstances such as a serious security vulnerability which can't be fixed without breaking changes, it may be necessary to depriciate, remove, or introduce breaking changes to objects in the public API.
 This should be avoided if possible.

-All depreciations shall be communicated in documentation and as part of release notes.
+All deprecations shall be communicated in documentation and as part of release notes.